You can verify the signature of the Informatica software code.

 After Informatica signs the software bundle, you can contact Informatica Global Customer Support to access the code signing certificate.
 Informatica ships the installer along with the signature file that contains the hash of the installer binary encrypted with Informatica's private key.
 You can validate the integrity of digitally signed binaries using any available tools, such as OpenSSL.

-Based on verification process, OpenSSL displays a success or error message to validate if the installer code is genuine or not.
-Note that the verification for the installer might take around two minutes.
+If the verification is successful, OpenSSL displays a message to validate if it is a successful certificate or not.
+To verify the 10.2.2 Informatica server installer on Linux, it might take around two minutes.